 -

-Glasses with a special design for controlling myopia
+Glasses with a special design for myopia control

-At Optica Familiei, specialists can guide you toward optimal solutions.
+At Optica Familiei, specialists can guide you to optimal solutions.

 -